How to recover MySQL when the HDD on an older Linux server fails

 http://macasakr.sakura.ne.jp/HDD

-There are a lot of different companies out there, but the one I recommend is Kumanan PC Net.
+There are many different companies out there, but my recommendation is Kumanan PC Net.

 https://www.kumanan-pcnet.co.jp/hdd/info.php